Skip to content

 Choice of medicinal products

-4.21 In the first instance a veterinary surgeon should prescribe a medicine authorised in the jurisdiction where they are practising, for use in the target species, for the condition being treated, and used at the manufacturer's recommended dosage.
-Where there is no such medicine available, the veterinary surgeon responsible for treating the animal(s) may, in particular to avoid unacceptable suffering, treat the animal(s) in accordance with the Cascade.
+4.24 In the first instance a veterinary surgeon should prescribe a medicine authorised in the jurisdiction where they are practising, for use in the target species, for the condition being treated, and used at the manufacturer's recommended dosage.
+Where there is no suitable authorised medicine available, the veterinary surgeon responsible for treating the animal(s) may, in particular to avoid unacceptable suffering, treat the animal(s) in accordance with the cascade.
+Guidance on how to apply the cascade in Great Britain (i.e., England, Wales, and Scotland) and in Northern Ireland, can be found below at paragraphs 4.32 and 4.33.

 a.
 GB: a medicine only authorised in England, Wales, and Scotland*.

 b.
-Northern Ireland: a medicine only authorised in Northern Ireland*.
+NI: a medicine only authorised in Northern Ireland*.

 c.
 UK-wide: a medicine authorised in all jurisdictions of the United Kingdom, i.e. England.
 Wales, Scotland, and Northern Ireland*.